BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 We should make our interfaces (prototypes) easy to use, and be aware of what errors the users might do, and be ready to protect against them,

 If we expect arguments from the same fundamental type, but with different meanings, our users might confuse the order and provide unreasonable values.
-We can avoid this by having specialized structs for arguments,
+We can avoid this by having specialized struct for arguments,

 We have class Data, with three int members,
 So instead of a constructor